luigi-palladino/kairos-anomaly/README.md

 - *dataset_preprocessing* folder to understand how to apply pre-processing from csv files to acquired ROS packages.
 - *explainability.ipynb* for investigation of anomalies causes using SHAP (coming soon).

-Refer to 'slides.pptx' for a full report on activities made in this project.

 #### Explainability part will be inserted in Luigi Palladino's  final dissertation:
 "*Increasing trustworthiness of deep learning models in high-risk applications with explainable-AI*"